Starting a blog is easy. Making money with that blog is slightly more difficult.

 The nice thing about digital products is you create them once.
-You have no inventory and have unlimited upside potential.
+You have no inventory, but you do have unlimited upside potential.
 The only limitation is your ability to market to a captive audience.

 Some digital products can take more time than others.
-For example, a short eBook can take a few weeks, whereas a course can take 3-4 months or more depending upon the length.
+For example, a short e-book can take a few weeks to write, while a course can take three to four months or more, depending upon its length and complexity.

-When I first started developing websites it was hard to do audio or video online.
+When I first started developing websites, it was hard to do audio and video online.
 Instead, you sent out audio CDs or DVDs to the customer.
-So this required inventory that needed to be created and replenished when you ran out.
+This required inventory that needed to be created and replenished when you ran out.

-Today for most of the marketplace (with maybe the exception of 65+ and older audience) everything should be sold online without a physical product.
-Once the digital product is created you have unlimited upside potential.
-Your limit is your audience size and your marketing abilities.
-No other limitations exist.
+Today, for most of the marketplace (with maybe the exception of the 65-plus audience), everything should be sold online without a physical product.

-Instead of creating a physical book you mail, you deliver it online, usually via an Adobe Acrobat file.
-It can also be what my friend Rob Berger did and self-published his own book on Amazon.
-Rob’s book is not only available via Amazon’s Kindle platform, but as a physical book as well.
-Amazon handles the printing and shipping for Rob’s book.
+Instead of creating a physical book that you mail out, you deliver it online, usually via an Adobe Acrobat file.
+You can also do what my friend Rob Berger did.
+He self-published his own book on Amazon.
+Rob’s book is available not only via Amazon’s Kindle platform, but as a physical book as well.
+Amazon handles all the printing and shipping.

-eBooks work well because they are relatively easier to produce than other digital products.
-The other advantage of writing an eBook is you gain credibility in the topic.
-Plus I’ve seen eBooks that are simply repackaging blog content into book form.
+E-books work well because they’re relatively easy to produce, compared with other digital products.
+The other advantage of writing an e-book is that you gain credibility in the topic.
+Plus, I’ve seen e-books that are simply blog content repackaged into book form.

-Online courses are where you deliver educational material electronically.
-Compared to consulting, coaching or traditional classroom environment it is much more scalable.
-To teach one person takes the same amount of effort to teach 10,000 people.
+With online courses, you deliver educational material electronically.
+Compared to consulting, coaching, or traditional classroom environment, this is much more scalable.
+To teach one person takes the same amount of effort as to teach 10,000 people.

-The other advantage is removing the location aspect to teaching.
+The other advantage is you remove the geographic aspect to teaching.
 You can teach anyone, anywhere in the world at any time.
-If someone in Germany at 2 AM wants to learn how to cook the perfect blueberry pie, there’s a course for him online.
+If someone in Germany wants to learn how to cook the perfect blueberry pie at 2 a.m., there’s a course for him online.

 There are many aspects to online courses.
-They can be hosted on your blog, or if just starting out it might make sense to use an Educational platform like Teachable.
+They can be hosted on your blog, or if you’re just starting out, it might make sense to use an educational platform such as Teachable.

-Developing software requires more work but can pay of handsomely if you have the technical prowess.
-With courses, you are systemizing what you know so others can learn.
+Developing software requires more work but can pay off handsomely if you have the technical prowess.
+With courses, you systemize what you know so others can learn.
 Software takes that same domain knowledge and makes it into a useful tool someone can buy.

-Software can be things like an app for a smartphone, a WordPress plugin, or something that is web-based.
-Though typically anything online has gone the route of SaaS (Software as a Service) and discuss that in more detail in option number seven.
-This type of software is usually a one-time fee.
+Software can include smartphone apps, WordPress plugins, or something that is web-based.
+Typically, however, anything online has gone the route of SaaS (software as a service).
+We’ll discuss that in more detail in Option No. 7.
+This type of software usually has a one-time fee.

 6. Public Speaking and Conferences

-The easier of the two is public speaking.
-You submit your topic to a conference, you get approved and create your slide show.
-You then go to the conference, give your presentation and then party.
+Of the two ideas, public speaking is the easiest.
+You submit your topic to a conference, get approved, and create your slide show.
+You then go to the conference, give your presentation, and party.

-As a public speaker, if you are good at it and well known in the industry you can command high speaking fees. $1,000 – $10,000 isn’t uncommon for a speaking fee for a popular conference.
+If you’re good at public speaking and well-known in the industry, you can command high speaking fees. $1,000 to $10,000 isn’t uncommon for a speaking fee for a popular conference.
 But it can go even higher.
-Some very well known speakers ask for $100,000 a pop!
-Though for most speaking at conferences it is more of a way to makes yourself known with your peers.
+Some very well-known speakers ask for $100,000 a pop!

 The other option is to create a conference around your blogging topic.
 My buddy Philip Taylor makes most of his money from the FinCon annual conference.
 It’s a great conference that unites personal finance bloggers.

-Blogging, although you are writing and communicating all the time, is actually a very lonely endeavor.
+Although you’re writing and communicating all the time, blogging is actually a very lonely endeavor.
 You spend hours in front of a computer.
-It’s not uncommon to work out of your house and for some work in pajamas.
-So an annual conference where you meet up with people you communicate with online is a great way to make money with your niche.
+It’s not uncommon to work in your pajamas.
+So an annual conference where you can meet up with the people you communicate with online is a great way to make money with your niche.

-Philip’s conference in his first year made $85,000 in revenue with $11,100 profit.
-Not too shabby for a conference that now had over 2,800 attendees in 2019.
-I’m sure revenue and profit are much more now than that first FinCon conference.
+In its first year, Philip’s conference made $85,000 in revenue, with $11,100 in profit.
+Not too shabby for a conference that had more than 2,800 attendees in 2019.
+I’m sure FinCon’s revenue and profit are much greater now.

-This one is my favorites and I did quite well with this business model.
-Another business I owned was web hosting, which technically falls under the Software as a Service (SaaS).
-Compared to the typical one-time sale with digital products, you have reoccurring revenue.
+Along with Investor Junkie, I owned a web-hosting business.
+This technically falls under the banner of software as a service (SaaS).
+As opposed to the typical one-time sale of a digital product, you have reoccurring revenue.
 In 2008, without that reoccurring revenue, I would have been dead in the water.

-Instead with other business models where the clock resets every month, you have a monthly income from your subscribers.
-It’s a type of business that starts off slow but then grows like a rocketship once momentum starts.
+Instead of having revenue that resets every month – as with other business models – with SaaS, you earn a monthly income from your subscribers.
+It’s the type of business that starts off slow but then speeds up like a rocket ship once its momentum starts.

-The negative issue with this type of monetization is it takes a while to grow your MRR (Monthly Recurring Revenue) to support yourself.
-Unless you have a clear vision, I typically recommend not making this your primary way to make money blogging and look as part of a bigger picture.
+The problem with this type of monetization is it takes a while to grow your MRR (monthly recurring revenue) to support yourself.
+Unless you have a clear vision, I typically recommend not making this your primary way to make money blogging.
+Instead, look at it as one part of a bigger picture.

 8. Physical Products

-This could be selling someone else’s products or could be your own.
+This could be selling your own or someone else’s products.

-A common avenue is using Amazon’s FBA program.
-Since we are talking about a blog I assume you have your own storefront as well for another source of traffic and revenue.
+A common option for this is using Amazon’s FBA program.
+Since we are talking about blogs, I assume you have your own storefront as well for another source of traffic and revenue.
 WooCommerce is a good option if you like using WordPress.

-The next level up is drop-ship a product.
+The next level up is to drop-ship a product.
 You hold no inventory, nor have to ship the products.
-There are many services that will do this for you and a nice way to start out.
-The issue, of course, you no control over costs other than switching vendors.
+There are many services that will do this for you, and it’s a nice way to start out.
+Of course, the issue is that you have no control over costs other than switching vendors.

-Personally, I’m not a fan of selling physical products, but I have quite a few friends who do very well with physical products.
-One option if you are considering going down this avenue is finding a similar product and offer it to your audience via an affiliate link.
+Personally, I’m not a fan of selling physical products, but I have quite a few friends who do very well with this model.
+If you’re considering going down this avenue, one option I recommend would be to find a similar product and offer it to your audience via an affiliate link.

-The downside with physical products, unlike digital products, they aren’t infinitely scalable.
-You have to deal with COGS (Cost of Goods Sold) and while you might be able to improve margins as you sell more it is a fixed cost.
+The downside with physical products is that, unlike digital products, they aren’t infinitely scalable.
+You have to deal with COGS (the cost of goods sold), and while you might be able to improve your margins as you sell more, there’s a fixed cost.

-I personally would diversify your revenue and create a mixture of the eight options.
+If I were you, I would diversify my revenue and create a mixture of the eight options.
 As with any business, relying on just one source of revenue is a recipe for disaster.